nzfarmer1/telemetrylayer/README.md

 This is my top list.
 There's lots more of course!

-- replace mosquitto client with paho.Client
+- add support for roll back when adding/deleting/updating features
 - configure attribute types (currently these are all editable - should be hidden)
-- introduce invisible features for no geo specific sensors
+- introduce invisible features for no geo specific sensors ( Partially done )
 - add support for configurable QoS per feature
 - programmatically create rules based renderer for layers
 - icons for symbols and application - including sensor state symbology
 - refactor topicmanager classes so these can be located in their own sub directories (Done - see /topicmanagers package)
 - support to add / edit parameters as additional feature attributes (Done via Feature tab)
-- add support for roll back when adding/deleting features
 - integrate with QGIS native help with splash screen showing new features
+- replace mosquitto client with paho.Client

 If you want to help with any of this, please get in touch!!!